Sure, Pennsylvania has plenty of great craft breweries to visit and enjoy. But what’s a wine lover to do?

 Don’t miss: Want a little outdoor American history with your trip?
 Washington Crossing Historic Park is just five minutes away.

-Enjoy a socially distanced, outdoor wine experience at the Pour House, New Hope Winery’s on-site restaurant, where you can get everything from shrimp cocktail to a New York strip steak.
+At the Pour House, New Hope Winery’s on-site restaurant, you can get everything from shrimp cocktail to a New York strip steak.
 Or, you can keep it simple and order ahead online for some takeaway.
 Additionally, New Hope Winery hosts plenty of live music events, so be sure to grab your tickets and enjoy a show.

 Don’t miss: Few things go together like shopping and wine, and Peddler’s Village is located just over a mile away.

-Outdoor seating is available at this Chester County winery, where you can enjoy wine by the glass or bottle, or a wine tasting either on the patio, in the garden, or in the meadow (first-come first-served seating only, or bring your own chair or blanket).
+At this Chester County winery, you can enjoy wine by the glass or bottle, or a wine tasting either on the patio, in the garden, or in the meadow (first-come first-served seating only, or bring your own chair or blanket).
 Food-wise, you can expect everything from hot dogs to full Sunday brunches with omelets and artichoke flatbreads.
-Curbside pickup is available.

 📍 1833 Flint Hill Rd., Landenberg, ↔️ 52 miles from Center City, 📞 610-255-5684, ✉️ email@example.com, 🌐 paradocx.com, 📷 @paradocxvineyard, 🕑 Tue.-Wed.
 11-6 p.m., Thurs.-Sat.
 11-8 p.m., Sun.
 10-6 p.m.

 Founded in 1985, Clover Hill is among the longest-running wineries in Pennsylvania and with a production volume of 80,000 gallons a year, it’s also one of the highest-producing.
-Currently, it’s open for visitors to enjoy food and wine by the glass outdoors in Breinigsville, and for to-go and online curbside pickup orders.
+Currently, it’s open for visitors to enjoy food and wine by the glass outdoors in Breinigsville.

 Don’t miss: To check out another popular Pennsylvania winery without even leaving Breinigsville, take a five-minute trip up the road to Vynecrest Vineyards & Winery.